Court of Appeal of Tanzania

 March 2012

-Conviction on recent possession quashed where prosecution failed to prove ownership or properly identify the recovered mobile phone.
+Conviction on recent possession quashed where ownership and identification of the recovered phone were not proved.

 30 March 2012

-Conviction based on unproven recent possession is unsafe; identification and cautioned statement discredited.
+Conviction based solely on unproven recent possession is unsafe; conviction quashed and sentence set aside.

 30 March 2012